kylegrover/rusty-bote/project.md

 ### Technology Stack
 - **Language**: Rust
 - **Discord API**: [Serenity](https://github.com/serenity-rs/serenity)
-- **Database**: SQLite for persistent storage
+- **Database**: PostgreSQL (with optional embedded Postgres for local development)
 - **ORM**: [SQLx](https://github.com/launchbadge/sqlx)

 ### Data Persistence
-The bot uses SQLite as its database solution, which provides:
-- Lightweight footprint
-- No separate database server required
-- Good performance for the expected workload
-- Simple backup and migration
+The bot uses PostgreSQL for data storage.
+For local development, you can use the `embedded-postgres` feature to run a temporary Postgres instance without external setup.
+In production, set the `DATABASE_URL` environment variable to point to your Postgres server.

 #### Database Schema
 - **polls**: Stores poll metadata, including ID, question, voting method, timestamps, and status